-Pattyfest back in tempo following pandemic hiatus
+PattyFest back in tempo following pandemic hiatus

-The annual festival to honor Patty Looman and “Old Time Music,” was held Saturday morning at East Fairmont High School, located at 1993 Airport Road in Pleasant Valley.
+The annual festival to honor Patty Looman and “Old Time Music,” was held Saturday morning at East Fairmont High, at 1993 Airport Rd. in Pleasant Valley.
 The music festival started at 9 a.m. and ran until around 8 p.m. — when everyone was too tired to keep playing.

 The festival brought out several musicians, music appreciators and community members to hear "Old time music," or varieties of acoustic music and traditional Appalachian, Irish and Scottish Folk Music.
 Some musicians included guitarists, banjo players, fiddle players, dulcimer players, mandolin players and people who played spoons, wash tubs, washboards or the jug.